-This enzyme deficiency is caused by a mutation in the HMBS gene which is inherited as an autosomal dominant trait (only one HMBS gene copy is affected).
-However, the majority of people with a mutation in this gene do not develop symptoms of AIP; additional factors, often called “triggers” are also required to cause symptomatic acute porphyria.
+The PBGD enzyme deficiency is caused by a mutation in the HMBS gene which is inherited as an autosomal dominant trait (only one HMBS gene copy is affected).
+However, the majority of people with a mutation in this gene do not develop symptoms of AIP; additional factors, often called “triggers” are also required to cause symptomatic acute Porphyria.
 These factors are not necessarily the same for each individual, and susceptibility to specific triggers may vary during a patient’s lifetime.
 Most of these triggers are believed to stimulate increased heme production (synthesis) in the liver and include certain drugs, excessive alcohol consumption, fasting or dieting (e.g. caloric restriction), stress, infections or certain hormonal (endocrine) factors.

 AIP is a multifactorial disorder, which means that several different factors such as genetic and environmental factors occurring in combination are necessary for developing symptoms of the disorder.
-The exact, underlying reasons why symptoms develop in some individuals with AIP are not fully understood.
+The exact, underlying reasons why symptoms only develop in some individuals with the genetic mutation for AIP are not fully understood.
 There are several theories as to the underlying pathogenesis of AIP.
-One theory states that a specific porphyrin precursor (most likely ALA) is a hepatic neurotoxin that damages nerve tissue.
+One theory states that a specific porphyrin precursor (most likely ALA) is a hepatic (liver) neurotoxin that damages nerve tissue.
 This theory is supported by the information obtained from patients who have had liver transplant, which corrects both the clinical and biochemical features of the condition.
 A second theory suggests that heme deficiency in nerve cells (neurons) contributes to the development of symptoms.

 SIGNS AND SYMPTOMS